Theory and applications of linearized multivariate skew polynomials: Main definitions and the natural evaluation maps

 \section{Main definitions and the natural evaluation maps}

 In this section, we define linearized multivariate skew polynomials.
-We extend the notion of centralizers, defined in \cite[Equation (3.1)]{lam-leroy} for the univariate case (which was in turn an extension of the classical notion of centralizers of non-commutative division rings), and we show that linearized multivariate skew polynomials are right linear over the corresponding centralizer.
-Finally, we show that the natural evaluation on linearized multivariate skew polynomials corresponds to evaluation as proposed in \cite[Definition 9]{multivariateskew}, based on remainders of Euclidean divisions.
+We extend the notion of centralizers from the univariate case \cite[Eq.
+(3.1)]{lam-leroy} to the multivariate case, and we show that linearized multivariate skew polynomials are right linear over the corresponding centralizer.
+Finally, we translate the natural evaluation on linearized multivariate skew polynomials to evaluations by Euclidean division \cite[Def.
+9]{multivariateskew}.